 We remain uncertain that amyloid removal is an appropriate surrogate outcome for clinical benefit and instead look to the clinical outcomes found in randomized trials.
-However, there is disagreement among experts about the clinical meaningfulness of the magnitude of change in CDR-SB in the lecanemab trial, 7 and we await clinical outcome data from the donanemab Phase III trial.
-We remain concerned that real world ARIA occurrences and consequences may be more severe if, as expected, monitoring MRIs are not as frequent as in the clinical trial, the patient population treated differs from the trial population, and clinicians are less expert than those who participated in the randomized trial.
+However, there is disagreement among experts about the clinical meaningfulness of the magnitude of change in CDR-SB in the lecanemab trial.7 We also remain concerned that real world ARIA occurrences and consequences may be more severe if, as expected, monitoring MRIs are not as frequent as in the clinical trial, the patient population treated differs from the trial population, and clinicians are less expert than those who participated in the randomized trial.